distherapy/socialissues/README.md

 - food: we throw away 40% of edible food, most grain is to feed our food
 - shelter: more empty homes than homeless, yet new buildings are constructed daily

-- thereby solving much social divisiveness based on the bonobos/chimps divergence.
+this should solve much social strife/violence based on the bonobos/chimps divergence.

 this is from the perspective of a person trapped in the geographic corporate region called the united states.